-I use Powerpoint for presentations in order to make things look prepared and professional.
-However, when the built-in Powerpoint video program starts hiccuping and stuttering when playing my video during the presentation, any attempt at looking professional is ruined by the technological glitches.
+I use PowerPoint for presentations in order to make things look prepared and professional.
+When the built-in PowerPoint video program starts hiccuping and stuttering when playing my video during the presentation, however, any attempt at looking professional is ruined by the technological glitches.

 Here are the step-by-step instructions on how to do it in PowerPoint 2007.